Composite GEFRI Score

 Sparse R&D investment and a small research workforce slow experimentation and delay new ideas from reaching learners.
 Policy execution and regulatory capacity remain weak, leaving reforms fragmented and hard to sustain.
 Gender parity across secondary pathways reflects sustained commitment to equitable participation.

-Infrastructure and Governance present a near-term leapfrog opportunity: performance is just below the global average, backed by enough observed data to support forward planning.
+Infrastructure presents a near-term leapfrog opportunity: performance is just below the global average, backed by enough observed data to support forward planning.
 Regionally, Nepal leads most clearly in School Access and Gender Parity, sitting well above the peer average.

-Areas with room to grow: Infrastructure (55, 36th percentile), Governance (40, 38th percentile), and Innovation (33, 33rd percentile).
+Areas with room to grow: GEFRI Composite (52, 53rd percentile), Infrastructure (50, 32nd percentile), Governance (39, 35th percentile) and Innovation (37, 31st percentile).
 These dimensions sit close to global norms and could accelerate quickly with targeted investment.

 Key insights